 Acrobat Boglins were roughly the same size as Baby Boglins but made from sticky material which allowed them to be thrown at a wall and stick against it or be squished and stretched out of shape, only for them to return to original form.
 These came in different coloured oval shaped containers.

 A couple of other prototypes were created including Nite Creature Boglins (they had wings) which have some promotional material available (see below) and Moggy Boglins which were female Boglins that never got released in 1991.
 The idea of Christmas Boglins were also considered but later shelved.

-Finally, for those with good memories, the Boglins TV advertisement.
+For those with good memories, the Boglins TV commercial.